GarnerOpt/Improved-Convergence-Factor-of-Windowed-AA/README.md

 (3) Nonlinear_Operator_Simulations_SHORT.m presents the figures presented in the paper by loading the data computed from these experiments.
 Thus, this script takes significantly less time to run when compared to Nonlinear_Operator_Simulations.m

+(4) Note, the figures showing the compute time shall vary based on your personal machine.